Mastercard Virtual Credit Card — Full Compatibility Across Overseas Payment Scenarios

 - ✓Stable BINs, PayPal-friendlyMainstream Mastercard BINs; PayPal linking passes at a higher rate than Visa

-- ✓USDT deposits, fast issuance1 USDT to open, 2% card top-ups — same rates as Visa
+- ✓USDT deposits, fast issuancefrom $1 to open, card top-ups from 2% (tiered by monthly volume, down to 0.5%) — same rates as Visa

 - ✓Open alongside your VisaTwo cards on one account share one balance, complementary scenarios